 It’s hard to find a grower that hasn’t suffered from diseases like bud rot or powdery mildew at one point or another.
 These are extremely common mildews that can break out in any greenhouse or grow room if the conditions allow it.
 Once they break out, they may spread like wildfire, infecting more and more plants.

 However, there is one surefire method to prevent these molds from taking hold — humidity control.
-As these fungal pathogens require high humidity, simply restricting relative humidity control levels can prevent close to 100% of cases.
+Implementing a humidity control system and using a dehumidifier for mold can effectively manage the environment.
+As these fungal pathogens require high humidity, simply restricting relative humidity levels with these tools can prevent close to 100% of cases.

 What Are Mildews?